Guide to applying

 It's not too late to join UAL this September.

 We have a limited number of places available on some undergraduate courses starting in September.

 This guide provides tips on how to apply, as well as information on the Clearing and Adjustment process.

 Look through our courses with places available and call us to discuss your options.

 You haven’t yet applied to a university

 Clearing is a service that helps students who don't have a place on a full-time higher education course to find one.
 You can only receive an offer through Clearing if you already have your results.
-Not all courses will have vacancies so it's best to apply before Clearing commences.

 You haven't got the results you expected

 If, on results day, you've not done quite as well as you'd hoped, and haven't been accepted onto your chosen course, you’ll be able to apply to other universities through Clearing.